spine-tools/SpineOpt.jl/docs/src/index.md

 The remaining sections, namely [PTDF-Based Powerflow](@ref ptdf-based-powerflow), [Pressure driven gas transfer](@ref pressure-driven-gas-transfer), [Lossless nodal DC power flows](@ref), and [Representative days with seasonal storages](@ref), explain various use-case specific modelling approaches supported by *SpineOpt.jl*.

+## Implementation details

+For those who are interested in how things work under the hood, this chapter explains some parts of the code.
+Note that chapter is particularly sensitive to changes in the code and as such might get out of sync.
+If you do notice a discrepancy, please create an [issue in github](https://github.com/spine-tools/SpineOpt.jl/issues).
+That is also the place to be if you don't find what you are looking for in this documentation.